Managing Diabetes During the Holiday Season

 - Age – risks go up as we age, especially after age 45

-- Fat distribution – if your fat is mostly in your stomach, your risks are higher
+- Fat distribution – if your fat is mostly around the abdomen or belly, your risks are higher

 Controlling blood sugar levels during the holidays